olivia-kim29/RadSens-Calibration/README.md

 Repeat Experiment and Calibration

-1. Download Calibration code and GQ GMC Data viewer to get .csv data from the GMC detector
+1. Download Calibration code (calibrationsetup.ipynb), calibration data, and GQ GMC Data viewer  to get .csv data from the GMC detector

 	a. the data viewer only works on windows machines